DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 traditional and exotic decors (…) These magnificent stage sets also served as a backdrop to live entertainment, which was provided on a regular basis.
-There were live orchestras in the restaurants and tea rooms - and even, occasionally, in the grocery departments.
-Dress shows, and pageants were regular events.
+There were live orchestras in the restaurants and tea rooms and even, occasionally, in the grocery departments.
+Dress shows and pageants were regular events.
 'Spectacular oriental extravaganzas', which included live tableaux of Turkish harems, Cairo markets or Hindu temples, with live performers, dance, music and of course oriental